 Senior Account Executive

-Forsyth Magazines account executive since 2012.
-Tamara Bodford divides her time between Winston-Salem and Lake Norman.
-She and her husband, Paul, have been married for 28 years and have two children, Katie, a recent NC State grad living in Charlotte, and Zack, also an NC State grad, who lives in Kernersville.
-They also have a 16 year old Bichon named Chuck.
-Tamara has a degree in psychology from UNC-Charlotte and enjoys reading, travel, paddle boarding, and watching football.
-Tamara sells advertising for all four titles under the Forsyth Magazines umbrella and says, “I love interacting with the best clients, publishers and co-workers I could ever imagine!”
+As a Forsyth Magazines account executive since 2012, Tamara Bodford divides her time between Winston-Salem and Lake Norman.
+She and her husband Paul have two children, Katie, a recent NC State grad living in Charlotte, and Zack, also an NC State grad, who lives in Kernersville.
+Tamara has a degree in psychology from UNC-Charlotte and enjoys reading, traveling, paddle boarding, and watching football.
+Tamara sells advertising for all titles under the Forsyth Magazines umbrella and says, “I love interacting with the best clients, publishers and co-workers I could ever imagine!”